 - Select the Streaming Analytics entry in the catalog.

-Once you’ve selected the Streaming Analytics icon in the Bluemix catalog, the Streaming Analytics catalog page is displayed:
+Once you’ve selected the Streaming Analytics icon in the IBM Cloud catalog, the Streaming Analytics catalog page is displayed:

 You can give your service instance a custom name or accept the default.
-Clicking CREATE on the Streaming Analytics catalog page will create an instance of the service for you.
+Choosing a pricing plan and clicking CREATE on the Streaming Analytics catalog page will create an instance of the service for you.
 This provides you with your own Streams instance, started and ready to run Streams Applications.
-Each instance is created with two dedicated application nodes, but you can add nodes to the instance or remove nodes from the instance as you require.

 Using the Streaming Analytics Service